ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (QML).rst

         delegate: EditorialDelegate { }
     }

-.. rubric:: Place and Category Creation
-   :name: place-and-category-creation

 Some backends may support creation and saving of new places and categories.
-Plugin support can be checked an run-time with the :ref:`Plugin::supportsPlaces <sdk_qtlocation_plugin#supportsPlaces-method>`\ () method.
+Plugin support can be checked an run-time with the :ref:`Plugin::supportsPlaces <sdk_qtlocation_plugin_supportsPlaces>`\ () method.

-To save a new place, first create a new
-`Place </sdk/apps/qml/QtLocation/location-cpp-qml/#place>`_  object,
-using the Qt.createQmlObject() method.
-Assign the appropriate plugin and place properties and invoke the
+To save a new place, first create a new `Place </sdk/apps/qml/QtLocation/location-cpp-qml/#place>`_  object, using the Qt.createQmlObject() method.
+Assign the appropriate plugin and place properties and invoke the :ref:`save() <sdk_qtlocation_place_save>` method.
-:ref:`save() <sdk_qtlocation_place#save-method>` method.

 .. code:: qml